Code-Institute-Submissions/PerkunasKF-CI-MSP4-Gym_1.0/README.md

 This is the final Milestone Project from necessary for the project to complete the Full Stack Web Development Program at The Code Institute.

 The main requirement was to make a website using **HTML**, **CSS**, **JavaScript**, **Python+Django**.

+#### User Goals
+The user is looking for:
+- Products to improve their fitness levels.
+- Workout plans to improve their fitness levels.
+- Share opinions and tips about products and workout plans.
+- A place where could easily access workout plans.
+- Place to see my order history.
+- Secure way to purchase products from the website.

 #### Developer Goals
 The Developer is looking to: